SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

 # Syncing Customer ID via JavaScript event and Improving Security

-Welcome back!
-We showed syncing our LemonSqueezy customer ID with the user in our database using two different methods: *webhooks*, which made for a pretty solid production setup, and via *LemonSqueezy JavaScript events*, which help us skip the Ngrok and webhook configuration locally.
+We've now showed syncing our LemonSqueezy customer ID with the user in our database using two different methods: *webhooks*, which made for a pretty solid production setup, and via *LemonSqueezy JavaScript events*, which help us skip the Ngrok and webhook configuration locally.
 It's perfectly